 - The difference between DEI and DEIBA

-- Data as a critical tool for a healthy culture
+- Compensation data and pay equity as a critical tool for a healthy culture

 The difference between DEI and DEIBA